-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome 1.
-Professional Development - Human Resources will assess the goals and objectives of the Administrative Supervisory Unit mentoring program and provide recommendations that align with agency-wide goals and objectives.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome 1 Professional Development - Human Resources will assess the goals and objectives of the Administrative Supervisory Unit mentoring program and provide recommendations that align with agency-wide goals and objectives.
 2011 Asst.
 Supt., Human Resources Deputy Supt., Educational Services Director, Comm., Research & Recruit.
 Div.
-Admin., Special Education HR Committee Administrative Supervisory Unit Completed 2014
+Admin., Special Education HR Committee Administrative Supervisory Unit Ongoing - Agency leadership and the Administrative Supervisory Unit established a pilot mentoring program that was completed in 2012.
+A formal process was developed and implemented in 2012-13.

-2. Professional Development - Human Resources will evaluate current mentoring initiatives in the BEES unit and provide a report with recommendations that align with agency-wide goals and objectives, as well as state mandates.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome 2.
+Professional Development - Human Resources will evaluate current mentoring initiatives in the BEES unit and provide a report with recommendations that align with agency-wide goals and objectives, as well as state mandates.
 2011 Asst.
 Supt., Human Resources Deputy Supt., Educational Services Program Admin., Ed.
 Support Svcs.
 Admin.
 Asst., Human Resources HR Committee Completed - Eval. completed 2008 Revised mentoring program that merged the paraeducators and teachers' mentoring initiatives.
 New program implemented 2009.
 3. Professional Development - Human Resources will evaluate current mentoring initiatives in the classified Civil Service units and provide a report with recommendations that align with agency-wide goals and objectives.
 2015 Asst.
 Supt., Human Resources School Personnel Officer, HR Senior Admin.
-Asst., HR HR Committee Spring 2015 - 3-part series offered to Civil Service employees with supervisory responsibility 2015-2016 - Develop assessment tool to evaluate professional development needs for Civil Service employees Agency wide 4.
+Asst., HR HR Committee To begin winter 2015 4.
 Recruitment and Retention - Policies and practices concerning the recruitment and retention of a diversified workforce will be evaluated internally by a committee and externally by a firm specializing in this type of organizational evaluation 2009 Asst.
-Supt., Human Resources Program Administrator for Human Resources, Administrative Council Re-explore opportunities to participate in recruitment fairs and rebuild university partnerships for regional recruitment Explore possibility of Riverhead Central School District hosting diversity fair 5.
+Supt., Human Resources Administrative Coordinator for Human Resources, Administrative Council Completed 5.
 Succession Planning - Human Resources will begin researching the development of a systematic approach to succession planning among the administrative and instructional ranks that ensures leadership continuity, develops potential successors, and identifies talent and focuses resources on developing that talent.
 2010 Asst.
-Supt., Human Resources Program Administrator for Human Resources, Administrative Council Completed
+Supt., Human Resources Administrative Coordinator for Human Resources, Administrative Council Completed

-6. Regional Resource - Bi-monthly Personnel Administrator meetings with school districts will continue.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome 6.
+Regional Resource - Bi-monthly Personnel Administrator meetings with school districts will continue.
 Meeting goals and topics will be based on the identified needs of the school district Human Resources Administrators.
+Development of the Extranet site for this group will continue.
+Additionally, regional recruitment consortium initiatives will be further investigated.
 Meetings are scheduled in collaboration with LIASPA to increase accessibility for district administrators in the region.
 Ongoing Asst.
-Supt., Human Resources, Program Administrator for Human Resources, School Personnel Officer, HR Senior Admin.
+Supt., Human Resources, Administrative Coordinator for Human Resources, School Personnel Officer, HR Senior Admin.
 Asst., HR Admin.
-Asst., HR Regional recruitment consortium initiatives will be further investigated.
-2015-2016 - need to assess regional need Ongoing Multiple presenters will be used for certain regional workshops to present multiple topics on the same day 7.
+Asst., HR Ongoing 7.
 Employee Separation - Develop a system for obtaining, monitoring and assessing the reasons for employee separation among all units.
-2010 Program Administrator for Human Resources Completed 8.
+2010 Administrative Coordinator for Human Resources, Completed 8.
 Enhance the efficiency and usability of the Negotiations Information Service CoSer (data collected on school employees' salaries and fringe benefits).
 A searchable database was designed with report ready output features allowing districts to compare/contrast bargaining data elements more effectively.
-2013 Program Administrator for Human Resources Promote NIS via Business Officials meetings Form advisory committee for improved NIS service for 2015-2016 9.
+2013 Administrative Coordinator for Human Resources, Completed 2013 9.
 Establish a digital records management system for certain employee records and transactions that complies with state/federal regulations concerning secure electronic data storage.
 2014 Asst.
-Supt., Human Resources, Program Administrator for Human Resources, Senior Admin.
+Supt., Human Resources, Administrative Coordinator for Human Resources, Senior Admin.
 Asst., HR 2012 - First phase completed 2013 - Second phase (a needs assessment) to be completed.
 In 2013 funding through NYS Efficiency Grant not available.
-Application for new funding sources will be made 2014-2015 2015-2016 - investigate potential use of Applitrak for HR records management and application process Explore ADP software as well
+Application for new funding sources will be made 2014-2015